Beyond-Finance/feature_map/README.md

 ## Usage: Generating a `assignments.yml` file

-A `assignments.yml` file captures a mapping of files within a repository to their corresponding feature and a mapping of features to their corresponding files.
-When you run `bin/featuremap validate`, a `assignments.ymle` file will automatically be generated and updated.
+An `assignments.yml` file captures a mapping of files within a repository to their corresponding feature and a mapping of features to their corresponding files.
+When you run `bin/featuremap validate`, an `assignments.yml` file will automatically be generated and updated.

 ## Proper Configuration & Validation